 In these circumstances, I am required to inform appropriate authorities to insure the safety of the client or others, or to comply with a court order.

-Fee Schedule and Insurance Fees: Initial evaluation: 55-60 minutes, $205 Standard weekly psychotherapy: 45-50 minutes, $170 For those not using insurance, sliding scale rates are available with demonstrable need.
+Fee Schedule and Insurance Fees: Initial evaluation: 55-60 minutes, $205 Standard weekly psychotherapy: 45-50 minutes, $170 Sliding scale rates are available with demonstrable need.
 Payments are due at the time of appointment unless otherwise agreed upon.
+I accept EFT (electronic fund transfer) via Zelle, paper checks, and cash payments.

-If you have health insurance, then you may wish to use it to subsidize your therapy.
+If you have out of network health insurance benefits, then you may wish to use it to subsidize your therapy.
 You may also choose not to use your health insurance benefits.
 Here are some things for you to consider as you contemplate using your health insurance to cover the cost of your therapy:

 The advantages to using insurance: